 Day 8: DEPARTURE FROM MARIBOR.

-Price includes: • Accommodation in hotels in two-bedded room with WC and shower, on a bed & breakfast basis. • Luggage transfer – one piece, max 20 kgs / 45 lb.
-Every additional item 10 EUR, payable on spot. • Information package including text road notes (in simple English) and corresponding maps.
+Price includes: • Accommodation in hotels in a two-bed room with WC and shower, on a bed & breakfast basis. • Luggage transfer – one piece, max 20 kgs / 45 lb.
+Every additional item 10 EUR, payable on the spot. • Information pack including text road notes (in plain English) and corresponding maps.
 One per booking, every additional set 20 EUR. • Free entry to hotel swimming pools in Moravske Toplice spa hotels. • Wine tasting and free wine with dinner in Vitomarci on day six. • Personal welcome meeting and briefing upon arrival. • Backup service (hotline) during the trip.

-Optional extras: • Seven dinners (tree course dinners) 125 EUR. • Bike rental 80 EUR classic touring / trekking bikes are equipped with 21 gears.
+Optional extras: • Seven dinners (three-course) 125 EUR. • Single room 130 EUR. • Bike rental 80 EUR classic touring / trekking bikes are equipped with 21 gears.
 One back, side pannier per bike.
-One cycling odometer, one lock, one spare inner tube, one set of Allen keys and a basic puncture repair set per couple / pair of bikes.
+One cycling odometer, one lock, one spare inner tube, one set of Allen keys and a basic puncture repair kit per couple / pair of bikes.
 Every additional day: 15 EUR per bike.
-Additional odometer 20 EUR, payable on spot.
-Bike rental period starts at 9:00 day two of the tour and ends at 18:00 of day seven. • Electric bike 190 EUR. • Helmet rental 12 EUR per week. • Transfers.
+Additional odometer 20 EUR, payable on the spot.
+Bike rental period starts at 9:00 on day two of the tour and ends at 18:00 on day seven. • Electric bike 200 EUR. • Helmet rental 12 EUR per week. • Transfers.
 Ljubljana AP (or downtown) – Maribor 65 EUR.
 Graz AP to Maribor 30 EUR.
 Maribor airport - Maribor hotel 10 EUR.
-All prices per person, two persons minimum, one way. • Additional night in Maribor in **** hotel, per person per night, in a double room, B&B 60 EUR.
+All prices per person, two persons minimum, one way. • Additional night in Maribor in 4* hotel, per person per night, in a double room, B&B 60 EUR.
 Single room 90 EUR.
-Three course dinner 15 EUR.
+Three-course dinner 15 EUR.

 Single supplement: • 130 EUR

-Price excludes: flights, entrance fees, meals not mentioned in itinerary, drinks with meals (unless noted).
+Price excludes: flights, entrance fees, meals not mentioned in itinerary, drinks with meals (unless otherwise noted).

 .... and away: just use one of the options above.